alexjohnj/Requests/README.md

 `Request` type that are constrained by the API they belong to, allowing you to build a mini-DSL for your API requests.

-### Customising Requests
+### Modifying Requests

 The `Request` type has several methods that allow you to add headers, query parameters and modify the body or response type of the request.
 All these methods return a new `Request<API, Resource>` type so they can be chained together to keep things neat and tidy.

-Let's see how you can go about customising a request.
+Let's see how you can go about modifying a request.
 The `POST` request we defined earlier isn't correct, it doesn't specify the `Content-Type` of the body and the API actually returns a plain-text status message in the response body.
 Let's fix it: